 If the above treatments are not helping to relieve your symptoms, or if you are someone such as an athlete who needs a quick recovery, other treatments are available.
 There is no one specific treatment for plantar fasciitis that appears to stand out as the best.

 A steroid (cortisone) injection is sometimes tried if your pain remains bad despite the above 'conservative' measures.
 It may relieve the pain in some people for several weeks but does not always cure the problem.
 It is not always successful and may be sore to have done.
 Steroids work by reducing inflammation.
-Sometimes two or three injections are tried over a period of weeks if the first is not successful.
 Steroid injections do carry some risks, including (rarely) tearing (rupture) of the plantar fascia and for this reason they are less commonly done in the community these days - GPs will often refer to a service that can do the injection under ultrasound guidance.